ThomasVitale/serverless-spring-native-cloud-jlove-2021/README.md

 # Event-driven and serverless with Spring Cloud and Spring Native (jLove Conference 2021)

-Examples from the talk I have at jLove Conference 2021.
+Code samples from my presentation at jLove Conference 2021.

 ## Serverless application with Spring Native and Spring WebFlux